Teams, tales and tips – a guide to the local game

 Nearest the train station, the ibis Northampton Centre and, close by, the Travelodge Northampton Central are both handy budget options.
 Often even cheaper, the Premier Inn Northampton Town Centre is right by the Museum & Art Gallery.

-In a higher bracket, the Park Inn by Radisson Northampton has its own bar and grill, and health club with a pool, sauna and jacuzzi.
+In a higher bracket, the Park Inn by Radisson, Northampton Town Centre on the station side of town has its own bar and grill, and health club with a pool, sauna and jacuzzi.

 A welcome independent choice is the three-star Plough Hotel, set in an old coaching inn, with 37 comfortable bedrooms and a lounge bar.